open-science-uppsala/open_science_uppsala/README.md

 #### What is Open Science?

 Open Science is a different thing for different people.

-A attempt of a definition that could be given: using the scientific method, taking into account that scientists are human.
+A attempt of a definition that could be given:

+> Open Science is using the scientific method,
+> taking into account that scientists are human.

 This means: